siscia/numerino/README.md

 Write concurrent code is extremelly hard, I did my best by keeping the scope as small as possible and using very simple data structure, still there is nasty bug I am not able to fix.

-In the case of a write immediately followed by a read in a particular configuration, the system could reply like the write didn't take place yet, even if the write itself is been acknoledged, fortunately the message is not lost and it will show up in the next read.
+In the case of a write immediately followed by a read on the same queue in a particular configuration of the queue itself, the system could reply like the write didn't take place yet, even if the write itself is been acknoledged, fortunately the message is not lost and it will show up in the next read.

 I have actually no idea why this happen, and the only explaination I was able to give myself sound like a "compiler bug" so I don't really want to believe in that.